funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we check for syntax directly from the CLI ?
+How can we check for syntax directly from the CLI?

 Documentation
 ^^^^^^^^^^^^^